 The fastening is easy and intuitive.
 I can fasten/unfasten the helmet even whilst wearing gloves.

-Based on my research, some markets outside of the EU may receive this helmet with a double D strap rather than the micro-ratchet on mine.
+Based on my research, some markets outside the EU may receive this helmet with a double-D strap – rather than the micro-ratchet like mine.

-I find the ventilation on this helmet to work efficiently; especially seeing as though I took receipt of this helmet in June when the weather was particularly stuffy.
+I find the ventilation on this helmet to work efficiently, especially considering I got it in June when the weather was particularly stuffy.

 HJC have utilised their ACS (Advanced Channeling Ventilation System) to keep air flowing through the helmet.

 The intake and exhaust ports do a good job of moving air around your head, and the chin vent keeps air moving in front of your mouth and nose.